jharrelson/dexcom_bridge/README.md

 1. Fork this repository if you want, and clone it to your local machine.
 2. Go into the directory you just cloned and create a virtual environment:

 `$ python3 -m venv env`
-3. Activate virtual environment
+3. Activate virtual environment:

 `$ source env/bin/activate`
-4. Install python modules
+4. Install python modules:

 `$ pip install flask arrow`
 `$ pip install git+https://github.com/ps2/python-nightscout.git`